johns996/NMU-Responsive---Omega/README.md

-NMUWeb
+NMUWeb: NMU-Omega-Theme
 ======

-Communications and Marketing repository.
-This contains a collection of files used on the NMU website.
-Branches are used as subfolders to help organize the different projects.

-Branches
-  - Admissions-App
-  - Responsive-NMU - Archive
-  - NMU-Omega-Theme - Drupal 7
-  - Theme-Includes - Drupal 7, Omega-based
+This branch contains the theme files used in the responsive NMU theme for Drupal 7